 I think renting a GoCar would be really fun with kids, especially older ones.
 A GoCar is a GPS guided three-wheeled car with a narrated tour.
 Although expensive, I think this would be a memorable event.
-I would rent the car and cruise Golden Gate Park; if you plan it for a weekend, less cars will be on the road as the park closes a few streets to autos.
+I would rent the car and cruise Golden Gate Park; if you plan it for a weekend, fewer cars will be on the road as the park closes a few streets to autos.

 You can also GoCar Golden Gate Bridge, the Presidio and Ocean View, Ocean Beach, Inspiration Point, the Palace of Fine Arts, and Lombard Street.
 The safest bet is Golden Gate Park.
 The GoCars are difficult to see and can be dangerous on major SF streets.
 Here are some reviews from Yelp.

-Go on a Segway or Electric Bike Tour
+Take a Segway or Electric Bike Tour

-If you have older kids, a segway tour could be a great activity for your family!
+If you have older kids, a Segway tour could be a great activity for your family!
 The guided tour incorporates fun and learning about the city.
 The Electric Tour Company provides guided tours for around 45 minutes for around $70.
 There are tours around the wharf, Alcatraz, Golden Gate Park as well as an advanced hills tour - which is perfect for San Francisco!